khurram-syed/CarDetailsCheck/README.md

    > mvn clean test -Dcucumber.options="--tags @SearchCarDetails"

- *Note#1:* Chrome Driver for Windows has been provided at src/main/resources/drivers but please check the compatibility
+ *Note#1:* Chrome Driver for Windows & Mac has been provided at src/main/resources/drivers but please check the compatibility
-       with your chrome browser version accordingly.
+       with your Chrome browser version accordingly.

  *Note#2:* You can also run in Firefox by changing "driverName" to "Firefox" in src/main/java/com/cardetailcheck/driver/SeleniumDriver.java file